neicnordic/neic.no/tryggve/usecase.md

   [Homepage](https://nbis.se/infrastructure/mosler.html),
   [How to access](https://nbis.se/infrastructure/moslerdoc/support.html)

-In addition, Tryggve is in discussion on collaboration with SNIC on the use of Swedish [Bianca](https://uppmax.uu.se/resources/systems/the-bianca-cluster/) service for sensitive data as part of Tryggve use cases.
+In addition, Tryggve and Swedish national e-infrastructure SNIC have agreed that the use of Swedish [Bianca](https://uppmax.uu.se/resources/systems/the-bianca-cluster/) service for sensitive data is possible as part of Tryggve use cases.

 Feel free to [contact the Tryggve project](mailto:tryggve@neic.no) on any questions concerning accessing of the Nordic systems for sensitive data, for example if you are unsure whether to submit a use case or access separate systems directly.